 Please make sure that your child knows that they must never share food from their school or packed lunch with any other child.

 If your child has any allergies, is asthmatic, or has any other chronic condition, please let Mrs Freeman or Ms Gonzales our Pastoral Support Team know using the medical form in your pack.
-If your child develops any conditions that the school should be aware of, please see Mrs Freeman or Ms Gonzales.
+If your child develops any conditions that the school should be aware of, please see Mrs Freeman or Ms Gonzalez.

 Medicine will be kept in school for two purposes only: